 ARTBA has a veteran team of bilingual safety, education and training experts.
 They include:

-Mr. Sant has more than 20 years of experience in managing high-level safety and health, and adult training programs, including serving in senior safety positions with the Building and Construction Trades Department, AFL-CIO; the National Resource Center for OSHA Training; and the International Association of Fire Fighters.
-He has a bachelor’s degree from Utah State University with a double major in
+Bradley M. Sant, ARTBA senior vice president, safety and education, and the ARTBA Foundation’s executive director of safety, training and education programs, has over 25 years of experience in managing high-level safety and health, and adult training programs, including serving in senior safety positions with the Building and Construction Trades Department, AFL-CIO; the National Resource Center for OSHA Training; and the International Association of Fire Fighters.
+He has a bachelor’s from Utah State University with a double major in

 political science and Spanish, and a law degree from Georgetown University Law Center.
 He is an accredited OSHA instructor and former director of an OSHA outreach training center.

 Beth MacNeil Stinson, vice president of education operations, designs, builds and administers online safety courses that support the Safety Certification for Transportation Project Professionals™ program, as well as safety initiatives from the National Asphalt Pavement Association and Federal Highway Administration.
 Stinson’s career in educational technology spans 30 years, with 15 years in software development as an instructional designer and product manager.
 She has a master’s in graphic arts and photography from, the State University of New York at Albany and is a credentialed California Community College Instructor a

 certified SCRUM Product Owner, and a certified Maryland Flagger.